A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Related work

 \subsection{Open collaboration in AI R\&D}

-The practices and culture of open collaboration in AI R\&D has undergone significant shifts in the last two decades.
+The practices and culture of open collaboration in AI R\&D have undergone significant shifts in the last two decades.
 While researchers lamented the scarcity of OSS for ML in 2007~\cite{sonnenburg_need_2007}, nowadays AI R\&D is hardly imaginable without open source ecosystems~\cite{langenkamp_how_2022} and collaboration in grassroots communities like scikit-learn~\cite{osborne_open_2024, pedregosa_scikit-learn_2011}, foundation-hosted ecosystems the LF AI \& Data Foundation and PyTorch Foundation~\cite{osborne_why_2024}, as well as company-led ecosystems like PyTorch (prior to its donation to the Linux Foundation) and TensorFlow~\cite{osborne_characterising_2025}.
 Beyond OSS, open collaboration in AI R\&D encompasses collaboration on open datasets, open science practices, open standards, open hardware, and increasingly open models~\cite{white_model_2024}.
 For example, platforms like arXiv are widely used to rapidly disseminate cutting-edge AI research~\cite{arxiv_arxivorg_2024}, and initiatives like CommonCrawl~\cite{commoncrawl_common_2024} and ImageNet~\cite{imagenet_imagenet_2024} maintain datasets for training AI models.
-Recently, open source AI practitioners have called for building an open human feedback ecosystem to faciliate AI alignment research, oriented around the sharing and collaborative annotation of user feedback to AI systems \cite{don-yehiya_future_2025}.
+Recently, open source AI practitioners have called for building an open human feedback ecosystem to facilitate AI alignment research, oriented around the sharing and collaborative annotation of user feedback to AI systems \cite{don-yehiya_future_2025}.

-After years of debate about whether and how generative AI models, in particular LLMs, can be openly and responsibly released~\cite{solaiman_release_2019}, since 2021 the practice of making LLM weights publicly available in open repositories has become a popular choice for AI practitioners.
-In particular, model announcements or research paper publications are often accompanied by the model weights and other artifacts, similar to the former ``Papers with Code'' initiative~\cite{kang_papers_2023}.
-As a result, there are around 500 thousand datasets and almost 2 million models on Hugging Face Hub, which has emerged as a primary platform where practitioners share, discuss, download, and build with models and datasets~\cite{gorwa_moderating_2024, laufer_anatomy_2025}.
+After years of debate about whether and how generative AI models, in particular LLMs, can be openly and responsibly released~\cite{solaiman_release_2019}, since 2021, the practice of making LLM weights publicly available in open repositories has become a popular choice for AI practitioners.
+In particular, model announcements or research paper publications are often accompanied by the model weights and other artefacts, similar to the former ``Papers with Code'' initiative~\cite{kang_papers_2023}.
+As a result, there are around 500,000 datasets and almost 2 million models on the Hugging Face Hub, which has emerged as a primary platform for practitioners to share, discuss, download, and build with models and datasets~\cite{gorwa_moderating_2024, laufer_anatomy_2025}.